 Whenever you can, do your best to keep the yolk as raw as possible in order to prevent the oxidation of cholesterol and keep heat-sensitive nutrients like vitamin E in-tact.
 You’ll also want to lightly cook the egg white, which makes the protein more bioavailable.

 Soft-boiled eggs are your best bet, followed by poached, sunny side up, and over-easy.

 If you’re going to cook scrambled eggs, separate the yolks from the whites and throw the yolks towards the end.

 9. Hack your rice and make it acne-friendly

-Rice is usually a big no-no when it comes to acne.
+Rice is usually a big no-no when it comes to acne (unless you are using rice paper to remove oil).
 White, brown, and wild rice are all high in carbs and trigger huge insulin spikes that can cause acne.
 On top of that, rice (with the notable exception of white rice) contain antinutrients known as lectins that can damage the gut.
 All and all, most rice isn’t much better for acne than pasta or wheat.

 However, there is one cooking hack that can make white rice pretty acne-friendly: add a tablespoon of coconut oil when cooking your rice, and then refrigerate it for at least twelve hours.

 This simple little hack can dramatically increase the amount of resistant starch in the rice (you can do the same with potatoes), making it extremely beneficial for your gut flora.
 On top of that, it’ll decrease the insulin spike substantially, and because white rice doesn’t have any lectins in it, you won’t be punching holes in your gut.